plepe/osmosis-multipolygon/README.md

 These scripts are based on some OpenStreetBrowser code, which added multipolygon support for the osmosis pgsimple database schema.
 See https://github.com/plepe/OpenStreetBrowser-database for details.

+It's actually pretty old code, which I'm not too proud of.
+But it does its job and maybe it can help someone.